What is an Audio Interface?

 With so many different signal types and connection type, the main selection of an audio interface is to understand how you’e like to use it.
 You will need to ensure it can handle all your input and output devices and also be able to plug into your computer.

-An excellent audio interface is important for any musician or producer since majority of standard sound cards do not provide professional-quality sounds.
-An audio interface can broaden the potential of a recording system with a multitude of monitoring selections, input/output and MIDI connection.
+An excellent audio interface is important for any musician or producer since the majority of standard sound cards do not provide professional-quality sounds.
+An audio interface can broaden the potential of a recording system with a multitude of monitoring selections, input/output, and MIDI connection.
 The selections that are available are at times confusing though.
 This is why we created this article to further explain these devices.